Circuit2TikZ/CircuiTikZ-Designer/README.md

 A GUI for easy and fast drawing of circuits to be used with [circuitikz](https://github.com/circuitikz/circuitikz).
 Simply draw your circuit, export the CircuiTikZ code and paste it in your LaTeX document!

 <b>Hosting of the tool is currently being worked on!
 Check back soon for more information!</b>
+In the meantime you can use a previous version of the tool [here.](https://ussi.e-technik.uni-erlangen.de/tikz/)

 ![example_image](./example_image.png)
 ![example_image2](./example_image2.png)